lalaithion/MonadPaper/monads.md

     return division(v1, v2)
 ```

-This code works nicely; you can throw two types of errors at it, and it returns `None` when either error would occur. `divide_elements( [1,2,3,0],1,10)` and `divide_elements([1,2,3,0],1,3)` both return `None`, and `divide_elements([1,2,3,0],1,2)` returns `0.666666`.
+This code works nicely; you can throw two types of errors at it, and it returns `None` when either error would occur.

-This is nothing special so far.
-All we've done is rewritten a piece of code so that it doesn't throw an exception.
-In fact, we've probably made the code worse; python is built around dynamic types and exception throwing, so the more pythonic way of writing the above code is more like the following.
+### Other Programming Languages

+Python has been very nice to us so far; in Python, it is easy to write a function that returns two values, or returns different types in different scenarios.
+Python also has other features, such as Exceptions, which make this rewriting we've been dong sort of useless.
+The most Pythonic way of writing the above would probably be to catch the exceptions, writing:

 ```python
 def divide_elements(ls, i1, i2):